Moving Home After Graduation

 The Price is Right

-Let’s do some math.
-A starting salary of $50,000 brings in about $32,00 a year, or $2,600 a month, after taxes.
+OK class, let’s do some math.
+A starting salary of $50,000 brings in about $32,000 a year, or roughly $2,600 a month after taxes.
 Not a bad chunk of change to cover bar bills or Manolo Blahnik fetishes.
 But then there’s rent, which on average will run $1,000 a month.
 Still $1,600 left.
 But then there are utilities: cable, Internet, and cell-phone; and miscellaneous necessities like dry cleaning, toilet paper, and toothpaste.
 All that leaves $1,200 a month, or $40 a day, on which to eat, drink, dress, and be merry.
 Not impossible by any means, just difficult.
 But let’s now reverse, returning the toothpaste, the utilities, and best of all the rent and what do we end up with?
 A whopping $80 per day.
-So maybe Chez Costanza isn’t so bad for a stretch.
+I’m coming home again!

 Convenience

-Going from a few classes a day to an 80 hour work week takes some getting used to.
-Compounding that stress with finding an apartment, getting it furnished, paying bills, and doing laundry can be a serious shock to the system.
+Going from a few classes a day to an 60 hour workweek takes some getting used to.
+Finding an apartment, getting it furnished, paying bills, and doing laundry can be a serious shock to the system.
 But at home they’ve got dishwashers.
 At home they’ve got fully stocked fridges.
 At home they’ve got laundry fairies.
 In terms of maximizing those precious few hours of relaxation, home can be a godsend.

 Just a note of encouragement.
 I thought moving home would be the worst thing ever.
 But after a few weeks with my mom she surprised me with how much space she can give.
 She really has started treating me like an adult.
 I think the secret lies in doing the dishes and cooking special exciting meals while she is working.
 If we earn our stay, parents can not be so bad.
 Plus, we might get a puppy which would be a great way to ease the I-miss-my-roommates blues!